-Extreme Alaska is produced by University of Alaska Fairbanks journalism students.
-The publication covers all dimensions of life in interior Alaska since 2002.
+Covering all dimensions of life in Interior Alaska since 2002, Extreme Alaska is produced by University of Alaska Fairbanks journalism students.

 I am a senior at the University of Alaska – Fairbanks.
 I enjoy writing about most things, especially feature writing.
 I’ve written about a wildfire, Disability Awareness Month, a body building contest, a rising country singer, a psychology class, a cutest vegan contest, March Against Monsanto and bug repellant among other varied topics.
 I’m currently the copy editor for the Sun Star and also a reporter with the Fairbanks Daily News-Miner in addition to taking classes.
 Follow me on Twitter: @jherrmannak.

 I’ve been studying Film and Broadcast Journalism at the University of Alaska Fairbanks for quite a few years now.
 When not attending classes, I teach swing and ballroom dance, produce theater shows and the Angry Young and Poor music festival, and have been involved with activist groups such as Occupy Fairbanks and the Greater Fairbanks Chapter of the Industrial Workers of the World.
 Follow me on Twitter: @kenske

 42 years old and running through life like a maniac!
 I am the mother of five crazy children living in the Alaskan wilderness.
 My eldest son recently graduated and now I have four more to get through school.
 A journalism student at UAF focusing on New Media technologies, with the intention of becoming a librarian who advocates for student run newspapers.
 An avid reader, working in a high school library.
 Reading whatever students suggest.
 A quilter who has tried to sew clothing but gave up and went back to the straight lines utilized in quilting.
 I plan to graduate in the spring of 2015, the same time as my second child graduates high school.